 Independent Seminar on the Open Society

-ISOS – the Independent Seminar on the Open Society) events at schools across the UK.
-An ISOS is a one-day conference for 200 sixth-form students.
-Named after the seminal book The Open Society and its Enemies by the philosopher Sir Karl Popper, ISOS explores the principles and practicalities of an open, free and tolerant society.
-The programme is designed to mesh in with A-level and AS-level syllabuses in politics and economics.
+Each year, we hold several ISOS (Independent Seminar on the Open Society) events at schools across the UK.
+An ISOS is a one-day conference for 100+ sixth-form students.
+Named after the seminal book The Open Society and its Enemies by the philosopher Sir Karl Popper, our ISOS events explore the principles and practicalities of an open, free, and tolerant society.
+The programmes are designed to mesh in with A-level and AS-level syllabuses in politics and economics.
 Speakers deliberately pitch their talks at a standard of difficulty and technicality that will be comprehensible, but challenging, to students at these levels, whilst challenging attendees and introducing some new ideas.
-The afternoon of ISOS is given over to a debate between two speakers, with plenty of time given for interaction from the floor.

-The most recent seminars have featured, amongst much else, Dr Madsen Pirie on the common mistakes policy makers and economists tend to make, Douglas Carswell MP on his idea of iDemocracy, Bioethicist Professor John Harris on the right to sell kidneys for money, and Philip Booth from the IEA on whether the UK is solving its debt problem.
+Recent seminars have featured, amongst much else, Dr Madsen Pirie on the common mistakes policymakers and economists tend to make, Douglas Carswell MP on his idea of iDemocracy, Bioethicist Professor John Harris on the right to sell kidneys for money, and Philip Booth from the IEA on whether the UK is solving its debt problem.
 Recent debate topics have included ‘This House Believes That We Should Legalize Marijuana’ and ‘This House Believes That The Most Effective Poverty Reduction Strategy Is More Government Intervention’.
 Download a sample programme here.

 If you’re a teacher or student interested in finding out more about the ISOS programme or to suggest a city for us to visit, please get in touch at firstname.lastname@example.org.